Check Your Rescue Dogs for Canine Brucellosis

 Helping Breeders and Rescue Centres

-For breeders, vets, animal charities and re-homing and rescue centres, knowing if a dog or cat is pregnant is a crucial question.
-FASTest RELAXIN provides a fast, simple and accurate answer.
+For breeders, vets, animal charities and re-homing and rescue centres, knowing if a cat or dog is pregnant is a crucial question.

 Planned Pedigree Mating or Unknown History Rescue